jimhigson/oboe.js/writing/main/5_Implementation.md

 specifications[^4].
 The JSONPath compiler exposes a single higher-order function.
 This function takes the JSONPath as a string and, proving it is a valid expression, returns a function which tests for matches to the pattern.
-The type of the compiler is difficult to express in Javascript but expressed as Haskell would be:
+The type of is difficult to express in Javascript but expressed as Haskell would be:

 ~~~~ {.haskell}